 4 Amazing Benefits Of Yoga During Pregnancy

-- Getting in touch with your baby (through relaxation, visualisation and meditation) as early in the pregnancy as possible helps to develop a closeness for life.
+- Getting in touch with your baby (through relaxation, visualization, and meditation) as early in the pregnancy as possible helps to develop a closeness for life.

-- These techniques can also help to resolve past traumas which block many women’s ability to conceive and labour easily.
+- These techniques can also help to resolve past traumas which block many women’s ability to conceive and labor easily.

 Can Yoga Help Maintain Energy Balance During Pregnancy?